MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authentication-authorization.md

 adobe-target: true
 ---

-# Tutorial: Enable your Java Jboss EAP web app to sign in users and call APIs with the Microsoft identity platform
+# Enable your Java Jboss EAP web app to sign in users and call APIs with the Microsoft identity platform

 The [Microsoft identity platform](https://learn.microsoft.com/entra/identity-platform/v2-overview), along with [Microsoft Entra ID](https://learn.microsoft.com/entra/fundamentals/whatis) (Entra ID) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java)